 None of the current FDA-indicated prophylactic pharmacologic therapies are formally approved for the specific indication of headache prevention for any flying class, ATC, or SWA duties.
-There is rare waiver precedent for use of certain prophylactic agents in these personnel, but such cases are typically exceptional (please refer to the "Aeromedical Concerns" section for more information).
-Calcium channel blockers, beta-blockers, and the antiepileptic medication topiramate are formally approved for headache prophylaxis in GBO personnel.
-An aeromedical waiver is not required for use of calcium channel blockers for headache prevention in GBO personnel.
-An aeromedical waiver is required for use of beta-blockers or topiramate for headache prevention in GBO personnel.
-Consult the GBO medication list for details regarding which medications are approved within these classes and for operational prescribing parameters.

-When considering abortive therapy, the non-injectable formulations of the triptan medication class are approved for all flying class, GBO, ATC, and SWA duties.
-However, a waiver is required.
+However, there is waiver precedent for use of certain prophylactic agents in these personnel (please refer to the "Aeromedical Concerns" section for more information).
+Betablockers and calcium channel blockers may be approved for waiver following a DOWN status in GBO members (See GBO medication list).
+When considering abortive therapy, the non-injectable formulations of the triptan medication class may be approved with waiver for FC II, FC III, ATC, GBO, OSF, and SWA duties.
 FC I/IA applicants requiring use of prescription abortive medication are not eligible for waiver consideration.
-FC II waivers for use of abortive therapy are generally restricted to non-high performance aircraft and duties with another qualified pilot.
+FC II waivers for use of abortive therapy are generally restricted to nonhigh performance aircraft and duties with another qualified pilot.
 Consult the aircrew and GBO medication lists for details regarding which medications are approved within the triptan class and for operational prescribing parameters.
-An example of an operational prescribing parameter is that the use of a triptan requires a 24-hour DNIF/DNIC/DNIA period after each dose to allow for medication clearance and symptom resolution.
-See the appropriate career field medication list for additional details.
 When submitting a waiver request for use of pharmacotherapy, it is important to note that the underlying headache diagnosis must be determined to be suitable for a waiver before a waiver will be considered for any medication use.